List of Marvel Comics characters: R: Rebel Ralston

-Other versions of Rebel Ralston

-The Ultimate Marvel version of Robert Ralston is a US Senator.
-He is present during a hearing with the President of the United States regarding the Winter Protocols and dies during the Maker's counterattack.

 Rebel Ralston in other media

-Rebel Ralston makes a non-speaking appearance in The Avengers: Earth's Mightiest Heroes episode "Meet Captain America".
-This version is a member of the Howling Commandos.
+Rebel Ralston makes a non-speaking appearance in The Avengers: Earth's Mightiest Heroes episode "Meet Captain America" as a member of the Howling Commandos.

 Ramonda

 Ramonda is a character appearing in American comic books published by Marvel Comics.
-She is the Queen Mother of Wakanda, mother to Shuri and step-mother to T'Challa.
+She is the queen mother of Wakanda, mother to Shuri and step-mother to T'Challa.
 The character, created by Don McGregor and Gene Colan, first appeared in Marvel Comics Presents #14 (March 1989).

 Ramonda in other media

 Ramonda appears in media set in the Marvel Cinematic Universe, portrayed by Angela Bassett.

 Ramrod

 Ramrod is the name of two characters appearing in American comic books published by Marvel Comics.

 Cyborg version

 Ramrod is a foreman on an offshore oil rig.
 He was turned into a cyborg by corrupt attorney Kerwin J. Broderick and Moondragon, using the advanced technology of Titan.
 He was given a steel skeleton and superhuman strength.
 This steel-skulled mercenary was sent to battle heroes in San Francisco.
 He then teamed with Dark Messiah and Terrex in Kerwin J. Broderick's attempt to take over San Francisco.
-Ramrod later battled Spider-Man again.
-He was later among the costumed criminals who attacked the Fantastic Four during a Congressional hearing.
-Ramrod was also defeated in a match by Captain America, impersonating Crossbones, during an A.I.M. weapons show.

 Ramrod has superhuman strength, stamina, and durability.
 He possesses a steel skeleton; various visible portions of his body are also plated with steel, including his head (except for his face and ears), the upper part of his chest and back, parts of his arms, and his knuckles.
 Ramrod is a good hand-to-hand combatant, using street fighting methods.